EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Method Details

 \subsection{Distractor Design}

 We design distractors to be plausible under the provided study context while remaining incorrect for the specific question intent.
 Across all subsets, we enforce semantic type matching with correct options, stylistic consistency, and diversity so that different distractors reflect different confusable alternatives rather than near duplicates.
 We attach evidence spans and brief rationales during construction to support verification and error analysis.
+Note that the design categories described here reflect construction intent.
+The post-hoc distractor classification used in the error analysis (\S\ref{sec:error}) is performed independently by GPT-5-mini and uses a different category scheme; see Appendix~\ref{app:distractor_analysis} for definitions.

 0.2em \textbf{EpiQAL-A.} Distractors in EpiQAL-A are passage-grounded confounders.
 They are valid entities or facts stated in the same document, matching the semantic category and tone of correct options.
 They are incorrect because they refer to a different role, population, setting, time window, or study context than what the question requires.
 This design discourages guessing by surface cues while preserving a retrieval-based task in which all options are locally supported by explicit spans.